-Google Search Console also lets you examine performance according to the device type used to connect to your website, specifically desktop or mobile, which should be a particular concern as Google favors content that is mobile-friendly rather than just being set-up for desktop users.
-There's a special Mobile Usability link to help alert you to any issues you may need to address.
+Google Search Console also lets you examine performance according to the device type used to connect to your website, specifically desktop or mobile, which should be a particular concern as Google favors content that is mobile-friendly rather than for desktop users only.
+There's a special Mobile Usability link to help alert you to any issues that need to be addressed.

-Overall, Google Search Console is a generous attempt by Google to help webmasters and website owners get to grip with the basics of their website and any SEO problems Google has detected.
-However, as a free tool it does have limitations by comparison to paid-for tools which will attempt to provide a more detailed analysis, for a price.
+Overall, Google Search Console is a generous attempt by Google to help webmasters and website owners get a grip with the basics of their website and any SEO problems Google has detected.
+However, as a free tool it does have limitations in comparison to paid-for tools, which will attempt to provide a more detailed analysis, for a price.

-Woorank offers an excellent onpage SEO checker, and while it offers both a paid-for and free version, the free version actually covers a lot of important bases that it's worth taking care of.
+Woorank offers an excellent onpage SEO checker, and while it offers both a paid-for and free version, the free version actually covers a lot of important issues, making it worth taking a look at.

-To use Woorank, simply enter your website or webpage URL in the provided search box, and Woorank will begin processing.
+To use Woorank, simply enter your website or webpage URL in the provided search box, and Woorank will begin the process.
 For the onpage SEO, Woorank looks at issues such as title length, meta-description, and headings.
-It also analyses keywords on the page, alt tags for images, and how your links are set up.
+It also analyzes keywords on the page, alt tags for images, and how your links are set up.

 Other checks include structured data, trust indicators, asset use for performance, as well as estimators for links and traffic.
-There is a tool for directly crawling your site for issues, as well as a keyword research tool, but these are only available for subscribers.
+There is a tool for directly crawling your site for issues, as well as a keyword research tool, but these require a paid subscription.

 Overall Woorank provides a comprehensive range of information important for onpage SEO, including issues that could be easily overlooked, and the free version offers a great way to get started with this.

-Screaming Frog providers a range of SEO tools, but one of their standout features is their log file analyzer.
-This is an important but easily overlooked part of SEO, because server logs offer core raw data to work with.
+Screaming Frog provides a range of SEO tools, but one of their standout features is their log file analyzer.
+This is an important, but easily overlooked part of SEO, as the server logs offer core raw data to work with.

-A lot of tools work with public APIs showing what Google and others have found on your site, but they won't give so detailed a breakdown as you can do with your own website - and if there's something important that wasn't found, you will need to know this.
+A lot of tools work with public APIs showing what Google and others have found on your site.
+However, you should realize that they don't provide as detailed a breakdown as you can do with your own website, and if there's something important that wasn't found, you should really need to know this.

 Screaming Frog allows you to upload your server log files and then analyze them according to various criteria.
 For example, you can identify which URLs have been crawled by which bots, and how they may have behaved on them.
-Additionally, if you find certain files are not being crawled then you've identified an important problem with the way your website links to its own content that general SEO tools would not be able to find.
+Additionally, in the situation that you find certain files are not being crawled, then you've identified an important problem with the way your website links to its own content that general SEO tools would not be able to find.

-It can also help you identify bad bots that may be chewing up your bandwidth and otherwise slowing your website performance, allowing you to block these directly with a .htaccess file based on the bad bot IPs.
+Additionally, it also helps you identify bad bots that may be chewing up your bandwidth and otherwise slowing your website performance, allowing you to block these directly with a .htaccess file based on the bad bot IPs.

-Additionally, you can also find out more information about the different errors that may be encountered.
-While many web users may have learned through experience that a 404 error means a missing page, there are numerous other errors based on time-outs and permissions issues that might not be so easily picked up by general site audit software.
+Furthermore, you can also find out more information about the different errors that may be encountered.
+While many web users may have learned through experience that a 404 error means a missing page, there are numerous other errors based on time-outs and permissions issues that might not be so easily picked up by other, more general site audit software.

 Overall, while it's great that other tools can provide data on your website, the Screaming Frog Log File Analyzer allows you to sift through your own raw data for clues as to how to better optimize for search engines and human users alike.